felixtp/felixtp.github.io/_posts/2025-07-19-artificial-intelligence-and-the-humble-horse.md

 "Preposterous!" they'd cry, adjusting their top hats indignantly.
 "Machines can't think!
 Next you'll be telling us carriages can run without horses!"

-## The Audacity of Artificial Thinking
+## the audacity of artificial thinking

 The thing is, we've become frightfully accustomed to the idea that intelligence requires a brain, preferably one housed in something that needs feeding and has opinions about the weather.
 Before we'd even conceived of horseless carriages, the notion of brainless intelligence would have seemed about as likely as a fish riding a bicycle-which, incidentally, would have been another impossible thing until someone invented the bicycle.